malgebary/Azure-Route-Server-MicroHack/README.md

 ## Task2: Verify Connectivity

-**1.** Check the connection/tunnel status if it is connected: you can check it from the portal by navigating to Virtual Network Gateways -> On-Prem-VNG-> Settings -> Connections, it should show Connected as below:
+**1.** Check the connection (tunnel) status if it is connected: you can check it from the portal by navigating to Virtual Network Gateways -> On-Prem-VNG-> Settings -> Connections, it should show Connected as below:

 ![image](https://user-images.githubusercontent.com/78562461/139628348-ccad0fa6-0461-4dbd-a2c9-711968c6a564.png)